Advice > Software engineering

 The questions are typical data structure and algorithm questions for which you need to submit a solution in an online editor.
 Leetcode maintains a helpful thread of the types of questions that have recently been asked in the test.

-1.1.4 Onsite interviews
+2.1.4 Onsite interviews

-If you crack the first round, the next step is to spend a full day at one of Microsoft’s offices and participate in four on-site interviews.
 These interviews will last about 60 minutes and be a one-on-one with a mix of people from the team you’re applying to join, including peers, the hiring manager, and sometimes a senior executive.

-The "as appropriate", AA or ASAPP interview
+The "as appropriate," AA, or ASAPP interview (optional)

-Finally, your last interview will be with a senior executive from Microsoft (e.g. your hiring manager or possibly their boss).
-This interview is often referred to as the "as appropriate", AA or ASAPP interview because you will only be asked to do that interview if your first three interviews go well.
-If you don't do well in the first three, then you won't get an AA interview and you won't get an offer.
+Finally, your last onsite interview will be with a senior executive from Microsoft (e.g., your hiring manager or possibly their boss).
+This interview is often referred to as the "as appropriate", AA or ASAPP interview, because you will only be asked to do that interview if your first three interviews go well.

 AA interviewers have two roles.
 The first one is to ensure that there's no blind spot in your assessment.
 For instance, if your first three interviewers have established that you meet the technical hiring standards but aren't sure about culture fit, then your AA interview will mainly focus on behavioral questions.
-The second role of an AA interviewer is to "sell" the company to you if you did well in previous interviews.
-The idea here is that Microsoft wants to make sure you'll accept the offer if they decide to make you one.

-1.2 What exactly is Microsoft looking for
+2.2 What exactly Microsoft is looking for

-At the end of each interview your interviewer will grade your performance using a standardized feedback form.
+At the end of each interview, your interviewer will grade your performance using a standardized feedback form.
 Here is some of the information that's contained in the form.

 A) Interview notes

 Interviewers will file the notes they took during the interview.
-This usually includes: the questions they asked, a summary of your answers and any additional impressions they had (e.g. communicated ABC well, weak knowledge of XYZ, etc).
+This usually includes: the questions they asked, a summary of your answers, and any additional impressions they had (e.g., communicated ABC well, weak knowledge of XYZ, etc).

 B) Competencies assessment

 Your interviewer will then grade you on different competencies.
 They will be trying to determine if you meet the bar or not for each competency they are interested in.
-In other words, you'll need to convince them that you are at least as good as, or better than, the average current Microsoft SDE at the level you're applying for (e.g. Senior SDE).
+In other words, you'll need to convince them that you are at least as good as, or better than, the average current Microsoft SDE at the level you're applying for (e.g., Senior SDE).

 The exact list of competencies Microsoft looks for varies depending on groups, roles, and levels.
 But here are some of the main ones that are usually discussed by Microsoft recruiters: